tejaspocchi-bit/powerbi-insurance-analysis/README.md

 The goal of this project is to help stakeholders quickly understand policy distribution, current status, and overall insurance performance through interactive visualizations.

+📸 Dashboard Screenshots
+🏠 Overall Dashboard View

+Displays a complete overview of insurance policies with key KPIs such as Total Policies, Active Policies, and Non-Active Policies based on the reference date 10/07/2025.
 ![Insurance Dashboard](Screenshot%202026-01-23%20145814.png)

 ---